titaniumweiner/ACEUniqueWeenies/README.md

 # ACEUniqueWeenies
 This repository contains a curated collection of unique 'weenies' for the game 'Asheron's Call', distinct from its official retail content.
 It is designed to serve as a resource for the ACE community, enabling content creators to expand upon and develop new in-game experiences.

 To add the weenies, simply copy and paste these weenies into your weenie folder for your sever.
-Then as an admin use the command /import-sql all.
+Then as an admin use the command:
+/import-sql all
+then type /modifybool spell_projectile_ethereal true - this makes it so that ring spells do not interfere with strafing.

 Note: This changes the Lugians in the Ridge Lugian Citadel near Qalaba'r as well as any Gotrok Tiatus, Gotrok Montok, Gotrok Extas, and Extas Raiders on the landscape.